 - Live and eat as usual in the weeks leading up to the survey.

-- You can eat as normal on the survey day.
+- You can eat as usual on the survey day.

 - Drink water before attending to make it easier to provide a urine sample.